How do you begin your study of hypnosis? Which courses lead to Hypnotherapist Certifications? How do you choose your hypnosis school?

 3. Question: What courses can I take to become a Certified Clinical Hypnotherapist?

 Answer: After you complete Transpersonal Hypnotherapy, take another 150 hours to receive the Clinical Hypnotherapist Certification.
 You can take three 50 hour courses or combine courses for a total of 150 hours or more.
-For example, you can enroll in Medical Hypnotherapy (50 hours), Transpersonal NLP (50 hours), Intuitive Skills I: Tools for Life (20 hours), Intuitive Skills II: Tools for Inner Sight (20 hours) and Intuitive Skills for Relationships (20 hours) for a total of 160 hours to become a Clinical Hypnotherapist.
-(See Certification Courses)
+For example, you can enroll in package of a Medical Hypnotherapy (50 hours), Transpersonal NLP (50 hours), Intuitive Skills 1: Tools for Life (20 hours), Intuitive Skills 2: Tools for Inner Sight (20 hours) and Intuitive Skills for Relationships (20 hours) for a total of 160 hours to become a Clinical Hypnotherapist.

 More Questions & Answers About…